[2025] Do You Need a License for The Ha Giang Loop?

 • What you need: your passport, a valid visa or temporary residence card showing that you have lived legally in Vietnam for at least 3 months, your original national driver’s license, and a certified translation of your license.

 • Where to apply: at the Vietnam Directorate for Roads or the local Department of Transport (usually in big cities like Hanoi or Ho Chi Minh City, or in your city of residence).
+Once approved, you’ll receive a Vietnamese motorbike license (either A1 or A2, depending on the size of the bike).

-3. Ha Giang Immigration Permit
+Ha Giang Immigration Permit

 This permit is required for traveling to certain restricted areas such as Dong Van and Meo Vac.

-4. Passport
+Passport

 Always keep your original passport with you in case the police need to verify your identity.

-The reality in Ha Giang
+The truth about riding without a license in Ha Giang

 Many travelers still rent motorbikes without a valid license, hoping to avoid the police checkpoints.
 However, based on Lila’s experience, Ha Giang has so many checkpoints that slipping through is nearly impossible.